Bear-ish-Bets/.github/README.md

 ## Organization

 ### Directories:
+Official Bear-ish-Bets-Bot:
+> The action happens here.

 Demos:
-> Testing of individual technologies utilized in the sotck investment bot
+> Testing of individual technologies utilized in the sotck investment bot.
 - AlpacaDemo -
 - ElasticDemo - demo for Fuzzy Search
 - RedditDemo - demo of PRAW API